bkosciow/microplate/readme.txt

 they are two config files:
-config.py - common things like network credential node_config.py - config only for this device, like node-mane
+config.py - common things like network credential node_config.py - config only for this device, like node name and id

+Works with custom IoT protocol or Home Assistant
+- to disable custom IoT set USE_IOT_BROADCAST to False
+- HomeAssistant - WiP

 [workers]
 dht11